LifeLock vs. Experian 2024: Key Differences That Matter

 The biggest difference we found was access to customer support.
 Experian customer service was kind of terrible.
 Phone hours are limited, and there’s no chat option.
 We tried searching for answers, but we mostly got blog post suggestions.
 The FAQs weren’t very helpful either.

 LifeLock offers more options, including a live chat.
-We didn’t find that helpful either, as the tech didn’t seem to be well-trained or knowledgeable.
+We didn’t find that incredibly helpful either, as the tech didn’t seem to be well-trained or knowledgeable.
 But LifeLock's community forums were incredibly helpful, so that’s a win.

 Our experience with LifeLock customer service was less than ideal — the reps didn't seem to be knowledgeable about the plan features.